Pylons/pyramid/docs/narr/templates.rst

 detected, and the template will be reloaded on the next rendering.

 .. warning:: auto-template-reload behavior is not recommended for
-             production sites as it slows rendering; it's usually only desirable during development.
+             production sites as it slows rendering slightly; it's usually only desirable during development.

 In order to turn on automatic reloading of templates, you can use an environment variable setting or a configuration file setting.